dwallach1/liquidity-predictor/small_dataset.md

 Parsing the results above, we can see that the decision tree classifier consistently outperformed the others.
 For this reason, we took a deeper look into decision trees.
 The table below details the decision tree's 10-fold cross validation when dropping each attribute.
-We found that the Filled-In dataset with dropping 130,000 examples yielded the best difference thus the best learner.
+We found that the Filled-In dataset with dropping 130,000 examples yielded the best difference and thus is the best learner.
 We call this dataset the best-learner.
-We also further investigate the dataset that yielded the best accuracy which was the Filled-In dataset that skipped
+We also further investigated the dataset that yielded the best accuracy which was the Filled-In dataset that skipped 90,000 examples.
-90,000 examples.
 We call this one the highest-accuracy dataset.
 Below, we drop each attribute and build a decision tree using the best learner dataset.
 The attribute dropping should see the same results across the datasets, so there was no need to run this for each dataset.

 - __Attr_1:__ RevolvingUtilizationOfUnsecuredLines